 I also decided to add some shelves with the extra 1/2″ thick plywood!
 Love extra storage!

 I just love how our DIY Rustic TV stand turned out!
 I basically just sit and stare at it instead of watching TV haha!
-What do you think of this DIY TV stand design?!
+What do you think of the design?!
+I hope these DIY TV stand plans have been helpful!

 Get instant access to the library of FREE printables for the home!